mysema/lein-jelastic/README.md

 ## Configuration

-To use lein-jelastic, you have to add following configuration to your `project.clj` file.
+To use lein-jelastic add the following configuration to your `project.clj` file.

 ```clojure